Hamilton Township, Mercer County, New Jersey: Local government

 Hamilton Township has been governed under the Faulkner Act Mayor-Council system of New Jersey municipal government since January 1, 1976, based on the recommendations of a Charter Study Commission.
 The township is one of 71 municipalities (of the 564) statewide governed under this form.
 The township's government is comprised of the Mayor and the five-member Township Council, with all elected representatives chosen at-large on a partisan basis as part of the November general election in odd-numbered years and serving four-year terms of office.
 Elections alternate in a four-year cycle, with the mayor and two township council members up for election and then the three other township council seats coming up for vote two years later.
 At an annual reorganization meeting, the council selects a president and vice president from among its members for a one-year term.

-As of 2023, the Mayor of Hamilton Township is Democrat Jeffrey S. Martin, serving a term of office that ends December 31, 2023.
-Members of the Township Council are Council President Charles F. "Chuddy" Whalen III (D, 2025), Council Vice President Anthony P. Carabelli Jr. (D, 2025), Pasquale "Pat" Papero Jr. (D, 2023), Nancy Phillips (D, 2023) and Richard L. Tighe (D, 2025).
+As of 2025, the Mayor of Hamilton Township is Democrat Jeffrey S. Martin, serving a term of office that ends December 31, 2027.
+Members of the Township Council are Council President Richard L. Tighe (D, 2025), Council Vice President Pasquale "Pat" Papero Jr. (D, 2027), Anthony P. Carabelli Jr. (D, 2025), Nancy Phillips (D, 2027) and Charles F. "Chuddy" Whalen III (D, 2025).

 In January 2020, the Township Council chose Charles Whalen from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2021 that had been held by Jeffrey Martin until he stepped down to take office as mayor.
 Whalen served on an interim basis until the November 2020 general election, when he was chosen to serve the balance of the term of office.

 Emergency services

 Starting in January 2021, fire protection is provided by a consolidated professional fire department, which replaced eight separate fire districts each of which served a separate of the township and had its own tax assessments.
 The new combined department operates on an annual budget of $28 million, with 135 firefighters in four engine companies, two ladder companies and two squad companies.

+Emergency medical services are provided by Robert Wood Johnson University Hospital, following the closure of the Nottingham Volunteer Ambulance Squad in December 2025.